flimflam-austin/hugo-cms-test/content/quick_reads/20200410-3-things-to-know-about-the-sickest-covid-19-patients/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      # What Are We Learning?

-      A closer look at the CDC’s newest report on the sickest COVID-19 patients in the U.S.
+      <div><h1>What Are We Learning?</h1><p>A closer look at the CDC’s newest
+      report on the sickest COVID-19 patients in the U.S.</p><p><br></p></div>
     _key: f104bd5e7dc5
   - order: 1
     useCheckmark: false
     body: >-
-      **90% of adults hospitalized had one or more pre-existing condition**
+      <div><p><strong>90% of adults hospitalized had one or more pre-existing

-      The CDC looked at hospitalizations across 14 states in March.
+      condition</strong></p><p>The CDC looked at hospitalizations across 14 states in March.
 The most common preexisting conditions among the sickest COVID-19 patients were hypertension (high blood pressure), obesity, chronic lung disease, diabetes, and cardiovascular disease.
-On Wednesday, the White House COVID-19 coordinator Dr. Debroah Birx noted that asthma is also a pre-existing condition.
+On Wednesday, the White House COVID-19 coordinator Dr. Debroah Birx noted that asthma is also a pre-existing condition.</p></div>
     _key: 73abfbbdc092
   - order: 2
     useCheckmark: false
     body: >-
-      **African Americans may be disproportionately affected**
+      <div><p><strong>African Americans may be disproportionately

-      African Americans accounted for 33% of those hospitalized with COVID-19, but just 18% of the population in the 14 states examined by the CDC.
-      Caucasians made up 45% of those hospitalized and accounted for 59% of the population in the 14 states examined by the CDC.
+      affected</strong></p><p>African Americans accounted for 33% of those hospitalized with COVID-19, but just 18% of the population in the 14 states examined by the CDC.
+Caucasians made up 45% of those hospitalized and accounted for 59% of the population in the 14 states examined by the CDC.</p></div>
     _key: d1ed8bac9661
   - order: 3
     useCheckmark: false
     body: >-
-      **More than half of adults hospitalized are male**
+      <div><p><strong>More than half of adults hospitalized are

-      The overall COVI9-19 hospitalization rate for Americans in the 14 states examined by the CDC was 4.6 per 100,000 people.
+      male</strong></p><p>The overall COVI9-19 hospitalization rate for
+      Americans in the 14 states examined by the CDC was 4.6 per 100,000 people.
       The rate was 5.1 for males compared to 4.1 for females.
-Hospitalization rates increased with age, with the highest rates among those 65 and older.
+Hospitalization rates increased with age, with the highest rates among those 65 and older.</p></div>
     _key: b011a55517d3
   - order: 4
     useCheckmark: false
     body: >-
-      > “… the potential impact of both sex and race on COVID-19-associated hospitalization rates, need to be confirmed with additional data. “
+      <div><blockquote>“… the potential impact of both sex and race on

-      The CDC says the latest data emphasizes "the importance of preventive measures (e.g., social distancing, respiratory hygiene, and wearing face coverings in public settings where social distancing measures are difficult to maintain) to protect older adults and persons with underlying medical conditions, as well as the general public."
+      COVID-19-associated hospitalization rates, need to be confirmed with additional data. “</blockquote><p>The CDC says the latest data emphasizes "the importance of preventive measures (e.g., social distancing, respiratory hygiene, and wearing face coverings in public settings where social distancing measures are difficult to maintain) to protect older adults and persons with underlying medical conditions, as well as the general public."</p></div>
     _key: 6b88acef3255
   - order: 5
     useCheckmark: true
     body: >-
-      Why It Matters: We’re getting a more complete picture of serious cases in America, but we still need more data to understand why certain people are more like to be affected than others.
+      <div><p>Why It Matters: We’re getting a more complete picture of serious
+      cases in America, but we still need more data to understand why certain people are more like to be affected than others.</p><p></p></div>
     citation: VIEW SOURCES
     _key: a99ae8221a69